 10 Types of Tradescantia Plant Varieties with Names and Pictures

 Tradescantia Plants commonly called Inch Plants, Spiderworts, Wandering Dude, Dayflower or Trad. are popular plants which easily adapt to indoor growing conditions.
+Loved for their fast growth, vibrant foliage and low-maintenance care, Inch Plant Varieties come in a wide range of colors, leaf patterns, texture and growth habits.

-Inch Plant Varieties exhibit varied colors, leaf shape, texture and growth habits.
-Majority of the Tradescantia varieties have a trailing or creeping growth habit which makes them some of the best plants for hanging baskets and limited spaces in the home or office space.
+Majority of the Tradescantia varieties have a trailing or creeping growth habit which makes them some of the favorite plants for hanging baskets and limited spaces in the home or office space.

-Tradescantia types are popular, easy-care plants ideal for a beginner and any plant parent looking for hassle-free plants.
-It is not unusual to find at least one in the home.
-Inch Plant Types are a pleasant addition to any plant collection and will elevate any home decor.
+Tradescantia types are easy-care plants ideal for a beginner and any plant parent looking for hassle-free plants.
+They thrive indoors thanks to their adaptability to bright indirect light, minimal watering, and easy propagation.

-Are you looking to add a Tradescantia to your collection?
+Tradescantia species are native to the Americas from southern Canada to northern Argentina, including the West Indies.
+There are about 85 Tradescantia species belonging to the Commelinaceae family.
 We have below a list of 10 of the most popular Tradescantia Plant Types that you can successfully grow in your home.

-10 Popular Tradescantia Varieties for Indoors
+10 Tradescantia Plant Varieties for Indoors

 Popular Tradescantia Varieties are Tradescantia fluminensis, Tradescantia pallida, Tradescantia spathacea, Tradescantia zebrina, Tradescantia albiflora'Nanouk', Tradescantia x andersoniana among others.